 Government Access Channel (Channel 3)

-The City of Yorba Linda Government Access Channel, available on Spectrum Cable Channel 3 and AT&T U-Verse Channel 99, is a government access cable television station.
-It provides a means of disseminating information to the citizens of Yorba Linda concerning the programs, services, and deliberations of local government.
+The City of Yorba Linda Government Access Channel, available on Spectrum Cable Channel 3 and AT&T U-Verse Channel 99, is a government-access cable television station.
+It provides a means of sharing information with the community regarding the programs, services, and deliberations of local government.

-City Council Meetings are broadcast live on the 1st and 3rd Tuesday of the month, beginning at 6:30 p.m.
+City Council Meetings are broadcast live on the first and third Tuesday of the month, beginning at 6:30 p.m.
 City Council Meetings are rebroadcast Tuesdays and Thursdays at 6:30 p.m. and Sundays at 2 p.m. on Channel 3.

-Important City of Yorba Linda information, including event dates, service information, and local service information are broadcast on Channel 3 through the use of pictures and/or text-generated information.
-The City offers a bulletin board service consisting of pictures and/or text generated information to eligible system users defined in City Council Policy A-6 (PDF), Use of Government Access Channel.
+Important City of Yorba Linda information, including event dates, service information, and local services is broadcast on Channel 3 through the use of pictures and/or text-generated information.
+The City offers a bulletin board service consisting of pictures and/or text-generated information to eligible system users defined in City Council Policy C-3 (PDF), Use of Government Access Channel.

 - Requests must be made on the City’s application with the digital message attached.

 - Digital messages must be submitted as .jpeg picture files and sized in a 16 x 9 aspect ratio (landscape, like an HD Television) or 1920 x 1080 pixels in size.

 - Each line of the message must not exceed 35 characters, including spaces and punctuation marks.

 - The message must be displayed in black text, Arial or Times New Roman font, and not displayed in all caps.